 Budapest Semesters in Mathematics (BSM) – Covid19 Return Plan

-This document is prepared in anticipation of returning to in-person learning for Fall 2021 and Spring 2022.
+This document is prepared in anticipation of returning to in-person learning.
 We are working with many unknowns and encourage everyone to remain as flexible as possible during this time.
 The BSM Directors are closely monitoring the Covid situation in Budapest, Hungary, Europe and the United States.
 The Budapest Semesters in Mathematics program will run only if there is confidence that we can do so safely and anticipate completion of the semester in-person and in-country.
 Once students arrive in Budapest, they are bound by their commitment to the Community Contract for Covid19 Safety.

-Where possible we encourage all students, faculty, and staff to be vaccinated against Covid19.
-We recognize that this might not be possible for all persons.
-Although some participants may be vaccinated, the policies and procedures below as part of the Community Contract for Covid19 Safety apply to all BSM participants.
+All students, faculty, and staff to be vaccinated against Covid19.
+The Community Contract for Covid19 Safety apply to all BSM participants.